Makarora River: Geography

 The headwaters are in Mount Aspiring National Park, on the eastern flanks of the Southern Alps near Haast Pass, which is the saddle between the Makarora and Haast River valleys.
 The Makarora River flows south into the northern end of Lake Wānaka after passing the small community of Makarora.
 The river attracts some recreational fishing, jetboating and kayaking.
 Rainbow and brown trout migrate from Lake Wānaka up the river and its tributaries to spawn, mainly in autumn and winter.

 Landslide

 In September 2007 a landslide in the Young River valley blocked off the corresponding stream.
 Young River is a tributary to Makarora River.
-The landslide created a new lake.
-The lake appears to be permanent.
+The landslide created a new lake which appears to be permanent.